tmccoy14/pub-sub-alerting/README.md

-# pub-sub-alerting
+# Google Cloud Platform Pub/Sub with Microsoft Teams Alerting Notifications

-Receive messages from Google Cloud Project Pub/Sub and send alerts to Microsoft Teams.
+Receive messages from Google Cloud Project Pub/Sub using the pull messages delivery and send alert notifications to Mirosoft Teams.